CorentinJ/Real-Time-Voice-Cloning/README.md

 - **Training with other data/languages** (WIP - see [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/30#issuecomment-507864097) for now)
 - [**TODO and planned features**](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/TODO-&-planned-features)

-## Contribution
+## Contributions & Issues
 I'm working full-time as of June 2019.
-Replying to issues is very time-consuming, I can't always do it.
-I won't be making progress of my own on this repo, but I will still gladly merge PRs and accept contributions to the wiki.
-Don't hesitate to send me an email if you wish to contribute.
+I don't have time to maintain this repo nor reply to issues.
+Sorry.